Arkley: Local industry

 Local clay has been exploited for brick-making and pottery over the centuries.
 During the 1950s, a 13th-century kiln at Dyke Cottage was excavated, revealing a large cooking pot, and 19th-century Ordnance Survey maps mark a "Tile Works".
+St Peter’s Church was built with local bricks.
 In the 1970s, John Britten produced a small racing car named the "Arkley" in the area.

 Sports

 Arkley Golf Club was founded in 1909.
 The course was designed by James Braid and Harry Vardon..
-On 29 November 1975, a Piper PA-23 Aztec aircraft piloted by retired Formula One racing driver Graham Hill crashed on the golf course, killing all six people on board.
+On 29 November 1975, a Piper PA-23 Aztec aircraft piloted by retired Formula One racing driver Graham Hill crashed on the golf course, resulting in the death of all six people on board.